- Doro Group

-The total fees to the members of the Board amounted to SEK 1,100,000 in accordance with the decision by the Annual General Meeting.
-Of this amount, the fees to the Chairman of the Board amounted to SEK 350,000 and to other Board members SEK 150,000.
-The Company’s CEO received no Board fee.
+Total Directors’ fees in amounted to SEK 1,350,000, in accordance with an Annual General Meeting resolution.
+Of this amount, the fees to the Chairman of the Board were SEK 450,000, SEK 300,000 to the deputy chairman with each other Board member receiving SEK 200,000.

 The Company’s current Chief Executive Officer received a salary of SEK 3,406,000 for his work in February to December 2017.
 Pursuant to the current employment contract, the Chief Executive Officer and the company have a mutual notice period of 12 months.
 During the notice period, the Chief Executive Officer is entitled to full salary and other employment benefits.
 The companys former Chief Executive Officer recived 367,000 for January 2017.
 Salaries to the Group management´s amounted to SEK 7,353,000.
 SEK 255,000 of variable compensation was paid for 2017.
 All employed members of Group managment including the CEO are offered an employment benefit in the form of a company car.
 The Annual General Meeting held on 27 April 2017 adopted guidelines for remuneration of senior executives for the financial year 2017.
 The other senior executives have a notice period of two to twelve months.